TadaTeruki/ProceduralDEM/README.md

 ## Project: ProceduralDEM

-ProceduralDEM is procedural terrain generator wrriten in golang.
+ProceduralDEM is a procedural terrain generator wrriten in golang.